ahua2001-sys/bellabeat-case-study/README.md

 Based on these findings, the following recommendations are proposed:

-- Emphasize sustainable, moderate activity rather than extreme fitness goals.
+- Emphasize sustainable, moderate activity rather than extreme fitness goals
-- Use day‑of‑week patterns to deliver targeted, timely engagement, especially on low‑activity days such as Sundays.
+- Use day-of-week patterns to deliver targeted, timely engagement, especially on low-activity days such as Sundays
-- Highlight sleep quality and recovery, not just sleep duration, in both product features and marketing messaging.
+- Highlight sleep quality and recovery, not just sleep duration, in both product features and marketing messaging

-- These actions align closely with Bellabeat’s brand values and support a holistic approach to wellness.
+These actions align closely with Bellabeat’s brand values and support a holistic approach to wellness.

 ## Limitations and Future Opportunities: